Rsantct/pAudio/pAudio/loudspeakers/FullRange_example/README.md

 # Full Range example

-## IIR filtering

-IIR filters can be set into **`camilladsp_lspk.yml`**, whit a logical syntax, see example file.
+Filters can be set into **`camilladsp_lspk.yml`**, whit a logical syntax, see example file.

 Sections in `camilladsp_lspk.yml`:

     safe_gain:      usually negative gain to compensate for loudspeaker filtering, for example a bass extension eq

-    iir_eq:         CamillaDSP filters

     lspk_eq:    filters intended to EQ the loudspeaker itself

     drc:        sets of filters per channel for DRC (Digital Room Correction)

-`fir_eq` is not set here, pAudio will take a look for **`xxxx.pcm`** files and will do the needed config.
+Filters can be both IIR or FIR types, with the proper CamillaDSP syntax.

+## IIR filtering

+Filter data is defined verbosely with CamillaDSP syntax.

-## FIR filtering _PENDING_
+## FIR filtering

+Filter data is defined verbosely with CamillaDSP syntax.
+Also the correspondig coefficient PCM files must exist under their corresponding SAMPLERATE folder.

-All pcm files are fake ones, just to illustrate `.pcm` files naming
+The PCM files provided here are fake ones, just to illustrate `.pcm` files naming

-### Optional: full range EQ

-If you want to apply some FIR to fine EQ your full range loudspeaker, yo can prepare and add here a file named `xo.fr.pcm`.

-If this file is omitted, no loudspeaker filtering will be applied